-3 credits | Offered: Fall

-(45 contact hours of lecture)
+3 credits | Offered: Fall (45 contact hours of lecture)

-Prerequisite(s): Acceptance into Phase II of PTA program.

-Required Grade: Pass with a C or better This course focuses on a basic study of pathological processes for many of the major disorders encountered in the practice of physical therapy.
+This course focuses on a basic study of pathological processes for many of the major disorders encountered in the practice of physical therapy.
 The course includes a broad presentation of conditions and the associated signs, symptoms, and treatments for each.
 By covering some disorders in detail and others by a generic presentation covering a group of disorders, the student is encouraged to compare textbook presentation with actual clinical picture of a disorder that they may encounter in the clinical setting.

-PHT 2810L - Physical Therapy Clinical Practice II
+PHT 2810L - Physical Therapy Clinical Practice

 5 credits | Offered: Summer

 (320 contact hours of clinical practice)

 Prerequisite(s): PHT 1801L with a grade of C or better.

 Corequisite(s): PHT 2931.

 Required Grade: Pass with a grade of S.